socmov/uxdxconf/_posts/2018-06-01-Agile-Transformation.md

 Most people say they know Theory X people but the vast majority believe that they themselves are Theory Y — something here is wrong, the math doesn't add up!

-Tony Grout, Enterprise Agile and DevOps Transformation Director for Atlassian

 Actually according to Tony, "there is no such thing as Theory X and Theory Y people, where they work is what makes the biggest difference".
 People react differently in different situations according to their environment.
 No company sets out to hire demotivated employees but the workplace structures and processes can remove the intrinsic motivation that people have.
 Unfortunately a lot of companies treat the symptoms of a demotivated workforce by layering on additional processes and checks to manage these untrustworthy employees.
 There is a psychological phenomenon known as the [Golem effect](https://en.wikipedia.org/wiki/Golem_effect) whereby when lower expectations are placed upon a person it lead to poorer performance.
 So this approach is, in fact, self fulfilling.

 > A bad system will beat a good person every time